Haymarket (corner with St. James's Market),

 The side walls sloped in at an angle of about 10 degrees, hung with panels of Thai silk, and the ceiling had a honeycomb pattern of holes.

 The Odeon closed on 14th January 1999 for ‘renovation’.
-A new style ‘Odeon’ sign (one of the first) was placed on the front of the building, but that was all that happened.
-The sign was later removed, and after laying empty for several years, work began on stripping out the building.
-Work was halted for a long period of time when a huge amount of asbestos materals were found.
-Apparently it was gutted back to the bare brick walls and there were plans put forward in 2007 to open it as a lap-dancing club.
+In October 1999 ‘Time Out’ magazine listed the Odeon Haymarket playing the Pedro Almodovar directed film “All About My Mother”.
+A new style ‘Odeon’ sign (one of the first) was placed on the front of the building.
+The Odeon was closed in January 2000, and the sign was later removed.
+After laying empty for several years, work began on stripping out the building.
+Work was halted for a long period of time when a huge amount of asbestos materials were found.
+Apparently it was gutted back to the bare brick walls and there were plans put forward in 2007 to open it as a lap-dancing club, but this never happened.
+The building remains boarded up in the summer of 2013

 Just login to your account and subscribe to this theater